adiwg/mdBook/mdtranslator/associatedresource.md

 # associatedResource:

-The *associatedResource* object contains informatino on resources which have some direct lineage to the central resource of this metadata such as parent or child datasets or projects.
+The *associatedResource* object contains information on resources which have some direct lineage to the central resource of this metadata such as parent or child datasets or projects.

 ````ruby
     def newAssociatedResource